 Below is a list of categories of personal information we have collected about consumers in the preceding 12 months.
 For each category identified we have also provided the categories of sources from which we collected the personal information, the business or commercial purpose for collecting the information, and the categories of third parties with whom we share the personal information:

-Disclosure or Sale of Personal Information
+Sale or Sharing of Personal Information

-We have not sold any personal information about consumers in the preceding 12 months for a business or commercial purpose.
+We have not sold or shared any personal information about consumers in the preceding 12 months.

-We have disclosed personal information about consumers to third parties for a business or commercial purpose in the preceding 12 months:
+We have disclosed personal information to third parties for the following business or commercial purposes:

 - Auditing of bank records for compliance with state and federal banking regulation;